 They may also have a dishwasher and oven.
 In some cases you may be required to pay extra for duvet covers and pillow cases or bring your own, I'll mention more on this near the end.

-Transfer time from both airports in Rome is approximately 25 minutes.
-We flew into Rome Ciampino and paid for a one way private transfer which was €75 for the 21km journey.
-Book your private transfer with our special discount here
+Transfer time from both Rome airports is approximately 25 minutes.
+We flew into Rome Ciampino and paid €75 for a one-way private transfer, covering the 21 km journey.
+You can book a private transfer with our special discount here.

 The site is located 1681km from Calais (a 16 hour drive), but of course, you can break this up with others stays en route in France and Switzerland.